boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 # Range Slider

-Range Slider enables you to filter based on value or date range set through sliders.
+The Range Slider enables you to filter based on a value or date range set through sliders.
 To configure a range slider, a minimum requirement of 1 column is needed.

 ![Range Slider](/static/assets/visualizing-data/visualization-widgets/images/range-slider/rangeslider.png)

 ## How to configure table data to range slider?

-The following procedure explains the data configuration of Range Slider.
+The following procedure explains the data configuration of the Range Slider.

-1. Drag and drop the `Range Slider` control icon from the toolbox into design panel.
-You can find control by searching in the toolbox.
+1. Drag and drop the `Range Slider` control icon from the toolbox into the design panel.
+You can find the control by searching in the toolbox.

 ![Drop Range Slider](/static/assets/visualizing-data/visualization-widgets/images/range-slider/drop-widget.png)